 Russell Hirshfield has appeared in recital throughout the United States, and in Brazil, China, Belgium, England, Serbia, Costa Rica, and South Africa, programming traditional and contemporary music.
-In 2017 he presents solo recitals in Serbia, England and Belgium, and chamber programs in Colorado, Connecticut, Wyoming, Nebraska and Kansas.
+His recent programs include concerts at the Holywell Music Room in Oxford and the Royal Flemish Academy in Brussels.

 In 2020 Parma Recordings released his CD program Alexander Scriabin - Early Works, identified as “a beautiful disc that introduces an intelligent, musically mature pianist into the upper echelons of Scriabin interpretation.”
 (Fanfare Magazine).
 Phaedra Records released Seeker – The Piano Music of Piet Swerts in 2017.
 The recording has been featured on Belgian Radio Klara and well-received by critics in Holland (Opusklassiek), Belgium (Flanders Art Magazine) and the United States (American Record Guide).